zelanko/sql-docs.ru-ru/docs/t-sql/statements/create-index-transact-sql.md

 <range> ::=
 <partition_number_expression> TO <partition_number_expression>

 Backward Compatible Relational Index

+> [!IMPORTANT]
-Important   The backward compatible relational index syntax structure will be removed in a future version of SQL Server.
-Avoid using this syntax structure in new development work, and plan to modify applications that currently use the feature.
-Use the syntax structure specified in <relational_index_option> instead.
+> The backward compatible relational index syntax structure will be removed in a future version of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+> Avoid using this syntax structure in new development work, and plan to modify applications that currently use the feature.
+> Use the syntax structure specified in <relational_index_option> instead.

 CREATE [ UNIQUE ] [ CLUSTERED | NONCLUSTERED ] INDEX index_name
     ON <object> ( column_name [ ASC | DESC ] [ ,...n ] )